gracco/sysadmin-interview-questions/README.md

 * Describe the mknod command and when you'd use it.
   - mknod command creates a new device in `/dev` but actually udev creates automatically each device, if something very terrible happen we can recreate some devices using mknod to fix or make some backup.

-* Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.
+* Describe a scenario when you get a "filesystem is full" error, but `df` shows there is free space.
-  - When a filesystem it's out of inodes. `df -i` will show.
+  - When a filesystem it's out of inode, it can happen when you have a huge amount of small files, in a small filesystem. `df -i` will show.

 * Describe a scenario when deleting a file, but 'df' not showing the space being freed.
-  - when a processing it's using that file.
+  - when a process it's still appending that file.
 We can use `lsof` to check it.

 * Describe how 'ps' works.
-  - the ps command read files from /proc which the content of this files are generated by the kernel.
+  - the ps command read files from /proc and the content of these files are generated by the kernel.

 * What happens to a child process that dies and has no parent process to wait for it and what’s bad about this?
   - creates a zombie process, one zombie process it's not a big problem, but each process uses a little size of ram, and uses a PID that's a finite number of it.

-* Explain briefly each one of the process states.
+* Explain briefly each one of the process states and all signals
-  - Created or new state, in this moment the process wait the admission to the ready state, by the scheduler
+  - CREATED or NEW STATE, in this moment the process wait the admission to the ready state, by the scheduler
-  - Ready or waiting the process has been loaded into main memory  and is awaiting execution on a CPU
+  - RUNNING/RUNNABLE (R) the process has been loaded into main memory and is awaiting execution by the CPU, or it's using CPU core right now
-  - Running the process moves into running state when it's chosen for execution.
-  - Blocked it's when the process cannot carry without an external change in the state or event, example when a process needs a user input.
+  - SLEEPING a sleeping process is a process waiting for a resource to be available, I/O operation to complete for example, or an event to happen.
+There is two states of SLEEPING process
+    - Interrruptible Sleep (S) - Process that can be terminated before the wake up condition is fulfilled without any consequences.
+    - Uninterruptible Sleep (D) - Process that can't be killed, in the example of I/O operation, the act the process it's in uniterruptible sleep (D) until a the I/O operation to complete and wake up.
+  - STOPPED (T) - A process becomes stopped when it receives the SIGSTOP signal, when stopped the process execution is suspended and only signals it will handle are SIGKILL and SIGCONT
-  - Terminated it's a state after completing the execution or being explicitly killed, but the process remain as zombie until the parent  process call the wait system call to read its exit status, and finally ending the process lifetime.
+  - Zombie (Z) it's a state after completing the execution or being explicitly killed, but the process remains as a zombie until the parent process call the wait system call to read its exit status, and finally ending the process lifetime.
+  - Process SIGNALS are one of the ways process communicate among themselves and with the kernel.
+Exceptionally SIGKILL and SIGSTOP signals cannot be handled or blocked.
+    - SIGTERM - the default signal sent by kill command, Asks the process to terminate voluntarily
+    - SIGKILL - unlike SIGTERM, forces the process to terminate, can't be blocked or handled
+    - SIGSTOP - suspend the process execution, putting in stopped state.
+In this state, the process will do nothing but accept SIGKILL or SIGCONT.
+    - SIGSTP - almost identical to SIGSTOP, the only difference is it can be blocked or handled, this is the signal sent when you type `<ctrl>+z` in the terminal
+    - SIGCONT - if a process is in stopped state, it will put it back in the RUNNING/RUNNABLE state and resume it execution.
+If the process is in any other state, it's silently ignored.
+    - SIGINT - generated when the user type `<ctrl>+c` in the terminal, it interrupts the current command processing and wait for user's next command.
+    - SIGQUIT - generated when eht user type `<ctrl>+\` in the terminal, normally it will force the process to produce a core dump and terminate.
+    - SIGALARM - signal used to wake up sleeping process, normally scheduled by alarm system call.
+    - SIGCHLD - sinal send from a child process to its parent process when its state changes.
+    - SIGHUP - the signal indicates the terminal handling the process has been disconnected and/or parent process terminated.
+To run a process that won't terminate when the terminal disconnects, you can start it using the command `nohup`.

 * How to know which process listens on a specific port?
   - `lsof -i :$PORT` or `netstat -lp | grep $port` or `ss -lp | grep $port`

 * What is a zombie process and what could be the cause of it?
-  - Each process when ended enter in zombie state, waiting for the parent process call a wait call and read the exit status, if this wait call never be called, this process will end up as a zombie, and we will need to call a SIGCHLD to the parent process to kill all child process.
+  - A zombie process is a process whose execution is completed but it still has an entry in the process table.
+Zombie process usually occur for child process, as the parent proces still needs to read its child exit status.

 * You run a bash script and you want to see its output on your terminal and save it to a file at the same time.
 How could you do it?
  - Use the tee command